coresmart/persistencejs/README.md

 or a `Task` (or any other entity which is `Annotatable').

 Notes: this feature is very experimental at this stage.
 It needs more testing.
-  Support for "is a" relationships (classical inheritence) is also in the works.
+  Support for "is a" relationships (classical inheritance) is also in the works.

 Creating and manipulating objects
 ---------------------------------